lgbt-foundation/whitepaper/whitepaper.md

 ### Service Providers and Advisors

-15% of the overall Tokens are reserved for current and future contributors of the LGBT Foundation, incl. service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
+15% of the initial Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
 The tokens will be generally in lock-up and are vesting based on milestones such as reaching a certain adaption rate or brining a certain amount of partners on board.

 ### Reserve

-All remaining, initially created tokens will stay in reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
-The reserve will be governed by the advisory board and will remain locked for at least 12 months.
+All remaining, initially created Tokens will stay in reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
+The reserve will be governed by the Advisory board and will remain locked for at least 12 months.

 ### LGBT Impact

-The Foundation is planning to newly generate up to 1% annually of the entire Token stock in funds that can be deployed towards the LGBT Impact program, such creation being contingent on market cap and possibly expanded by third party sponsors pledging to burn tokens in exchange for funds being delivered to recipients.
+The Foundation is planning to newly generate up to 1% annually of the entire Token stock to be deployed towards the LGBT Impact program. the creation of such Tokens is contingent on the market cap and may be possibly expanded by third party sponsors pledging to burn tokens in exchange for funds being delivered to recipients.

 > **REQUEST FOR COMMENTS: We understand the importance of the token economics for the crypto community.
 One of the challenges of this proposal is to strike a healthy balance between the needs of the crypto community and the LGBT community.**